cal-cs184-student/hw-webpages-sp24-ashmchiu/hw4.md

   </table>
 </div>

+As <code class="language-plaintext highlighter-rouge">ks</code> increases, we see that the strength of the springs increase, which means that they bend much less and stay much flatter than when <code class="language-plaintext highlighter-rouge">ks</code> is smaller.
+Namely, this means that at our highest example of <code class="language-plaintext highlighter-rouge">ks = 50,000 N/m</code>, when the cloth is resting, there is little creasing (beyond to account for the pinning).
+Yet, in contrast, we see that when <code class="language-plaintext highlighter-rouge">ks</code> is smaller, the cloth is much more free and has many creases and folds at rest position.
+Since it's much more free to move, even at rest position, with <code class="language-plaintext highlighter-rouge">ks = 50 N/m</code>, it is loose and wiggles: it doesn't stay completely still.

+When comparing how the cloth behaves as it moves from start to rest, we note that at lower <code class="language-plaintext highlighter-rouge">ks</code> values, because the spring constant is much less, the springs are less tight, so the cloth is a lot more flexible and waves as it swings down.
+In comparison, with higher <code class="language-plaintext highlighter-rouge">ks</code> values, the cloth is much more rigid and stays relatively flat as it swings down to rest position.

 #### Changing <code class="language-plaintext highlighter-rouge">density</code>
 While maintaining the default <code class="language-plaintext highlighter-rouge">ks = 5000 N/m</code> and <code class="language-plaintext highlighter-rouge">damping = 0.200000%</code>, let's show ../scene/pinned2.json with <code class="language-plaintext highlighter-rouge">density = 1 g/cm^2</code>, <code class="language-plaintext highlighter-rouge">density = 50 g/cm^2</code>, <code class="language-plaintext highlighter-rouge">density = 500 g/cm^2</code>, and <code class="language-plaintext highlighter-rouge">density = 5,000 g/cm^2</code>.